PerryAsleep/Fumen/StepManiaLibrary/docs/PerformedChart.md

 `TravelDistanceMin` and `TravelDistanceMax` represent a range of distances in panel lengths.
 If an individual step moves greater than `TravelDistanceMin` in one step then it will have a cost associated with it.
 This cost will be scaled by the distance magnitude up to `TravelDistanceMax`, beyond which all distances will use the same cost.

-Travel distance calculation takes into account the [PadData](PadData.md)'s `YTravelDistanceCompensation`.
+Travel distance calculation takes into account the specified `DistanceCompensationX` and `DistanceCompensationY` values.

 - **TravelDistanceMin**: Number (double) type.
 Distance in panel lengths.
 See above explanation.
 - **TravelDistanceMax**: Number (double) type.
 Distance in panel lengths.
 See above explanation.